 \section{Gauging the Symmetry}

 We have, so far, studied the properties of the defects, which correspond to extrinsically imposed (confined) fluxes of the symmetry group $G$, as described by a $G$-crossed theory $\ext{C}{G}$.
-In this section, we consider the nature of the resulting phase when the global symmetry $G$ is promoted to a local gauge invariance -- ``gauging the symmetry.''
+In this section, we consider the nature of the phase that results when the global symmetry $G$ is promoted to a local gauge invariance -- ``gauging the symmetry.''
 This is also referred to as ``equivariantization'' in the mathematical literature.
-A physical consequence of our investigation is that the confined ${\bf g}$-defects become deconfined quasiparticle excitations of the gauged phase.
+A physical consequence of gauging the symmetry is that the confined ${\bf g}$-defects become deconfined quasiparticle excitations of the gauged phase.
 As such, the resulting phase is described by a topological phase described by a UMTC, which we denote as $\gauged{C}{G}$, conveying $G$-equivariantization of the $G$-crossed theory.
-We would like to understand how to obtain the properties and basic data of the gauged theory, which is denoted as $\gauged{C}{G}$, from the $G$-crossed extension $\ext{C}{G}$ of the UMTC $\mathcal{C}$ describing the original topological phase.
+We would like to understand how to obtain the properties and basic data of the gauged theory $\gauged{C}{G}$ from the $G$-crossed extension $\ext{C}{G}$ of the UMTC $\mathcal{C}$ describing the original topological phase.

 Given the complete data of the $G$-crossed UMTC $\ext{C}{G}$, we will demonstrate how to obtain the quasiparticle content, fusion rules, quantum dimensions, and topological twists of the corresponding UMTC $\gauged{C}{G}$.
 We also use these results to provide an expression for the topological $S$-matrix of $\gauged{C}{G}$ in terms of that of $\ext{C}{G}$.
 The gauging procedure that we describe in this section does not require modularity and can, thus, be applied to a non-modular $G$-crossed UBTC $\ext{C}{G}$, in which case the original UBTC $\mathcal{C}$ and the resulting UBTC $\gauged{C}{G}$ will also be non-modular.
 For modular theories, we further use our results to show that the chiral central charges of $\mathcal{C}$, $\ext{C}{G}$, and $\gauged{C}{G}$ are all equal and we explain how to obtain the ground state degeneracies of $\gauged{C}{G}$ on higher genus surfaces from the $\ext{C}{G}$ theory.